Squirrelcoding/Geovim/README.md

 - `:GeoVimGetCoordinates "PLACE LOCATION"` You can put a place name inside the parentheses.
 The plugin uses the Nominatim geocoder so make sure to follow its naming conventions.
 - `:GeoVimHaversine lon1 lat1 lon2 lat2` Gets the Haversine distance between a pair of coordinates and gets placed into the `+` register.
 - `:GeoVimDistance lon1 lat1 lon2 lat2` Gets the geographical midpoint between a pair of coordinates and gets displayed.
-- `:GeoVimRandomCoordeinates` Uniformly generates random coordinates and displays them.
+- `:GeoVimRandomCoordinates` Uniformly generates random coordinates and displays them.
-- `:GeoVim`